 CCEPA has a mandate to carry out and support research in applied ethics.
 We have supported and continue to support research by scholars from several Canadian universities.
 We have also facilitated research for non-profit organizations by graduate business students as part of their academic program, such as this scenario of a charitable donation by a tobacco company.

 CCEPA Research Fellowships began in 2006, resulting in the appointment of eight fellows:

 CCEPA Scholar in Residence Program

-In addition, CCEPA initiated a Scholar-in-Residence program in 2009.
-Dr Todd Calder, who is working on the topic of Evil, joined us as Scholar in Residence.
+CCEPA initiated a Scholar-in-Residence program in 2009.
+Dr Todd Calder, working on the topic of Evil, joined us as Scholar in Residence.
 During his time, Dr. Calder published, "The Prevalence of Evil", in Evil, Forgiveness and Political Violence, ed.
 Andrea Veltman and Kathern Norlock and published by Lexington Book, a division of Roman and Littlefield Publishing.
 Dr Calder also presented a paper "The Need For Evil" at the Atlantic Canadian Philosophical Association Conference held in Sydney, Cape Breton, in October 2009.

 In 2007, Dr. Cathy Driscoll, from the Saint Mary's University, Sobey School of Business, took advantage of the opportunity as CCEPA's first Scholar in Residence to write and deepen her involvement with the Canadian Business Ethics Research Network (CBERN), a $2.1 million Social Sciences and Humanities Research Council-funded program directed at research and dialogue in support of ethical business practices, economic, environmental and social sustainability.

 CCEPA is also exploring with selected partners the potential for joint sponsorship of research which addresses aspects of our mandate.
 To submit an application for the Scholar in residence program, click here.